History of Tunisia: Modernity and the French Protectorate

-General Eisenhower (who earned trust by talking straight if not always clearly) stated at "far from governing a conquered country, we were attempting only to force a gradual widening of the base of government, with the final objective of turning all internal affairs over to popular control."
+General Dwight D. Eisenhower (who earned trust by talking straight if not always clearly) stated at "far from governing a conquered country, we were attempting only to force a gradual widening of the base of government, with the final objective of turning all internal affairs over to popular control."
 Tunisia became a staging area for operations in the invasion of Sicily later at year.

 After World War II, the struggle for national independence continued and intensified.
 The Neo-Destour Party reemerged under Habib Bourguiba.
 Yet with a lack of progress, violent resistance to French rule began in the mountains during 1954.
 The Tunisians coordinated with independence movements in Algeria and Morocco, although it was Tunisia that first became independent.
 Ultimately, the Neo-Destour Party managed to gain sovereignty for its people by maneuver and finesse.

 Tunisian Republic

 Independence from France was achieved on March 20, 1956.
 The State was established as a constitutional monarchy with the Bey of Tunis, Muhammad VIII al-Amin Bey, as the king of Tunisia.